 - vomiting (being sick)

 - blood or fluid leaking from the area you had the injection

 Your medical team should give you more information on what to look for and when to seek advice.

 It can take anywhere from a couple of days to a couple of weeks to get the results of your lumbar puncture, depending what tests are done on the sample.
-Waiting for test results can be an anxious time but your medical team are gathering important information at this time so they can give you the best possible treatment.
+Waiting for test results can be an anxious time but it is important for your medical team to collect all the information they need so they can plan the most appropriate treatment for you.